AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Click in the Label text memo.
 Get the insertion point at the right hand end of the <FDB2009Jan.Addresses.0.Town>, with nothing selected, and type one comma and press the space bar once.

-Go back to the "Database field" pulldown, select "State", and again click the left-pointing arrow.
+Go back to the "Database field" combobox, select "State", and again click the left-pointing arrow.
 (The Label text memo will now, if it wasn't before, be too small to show your label in full.
 It has scroll bars which you'll need to use if you want to "look around" the label you have specified.)

-That's the "Labels" tab done.
+That's the "Labels" tab done, the "map" created.

 The "Format" tab tells you about the label stock you have chosen.
 You shouldn't need to alter anything there.